 I train lawyers in how to exploit social media to generate ROI.
-This fact tends to elicit sympathy at parties and receptions, though in truth I quite like it.
+This fact tends to elicit sympathy at parties, though in truth I quite like it.
 With most tasks lawyers start sceptical, then get competitive – just occasionally I worry their interest has been over-ignited (it’s important to do some actual lawyering in the course of the day!).

-Some lawyers intuitively ‘get’ social media platforms like Twitter and Facebook, but one common line from lawyers is that they don’t see the point of tweets and updates, but they ‘do’ LinkedIn.
+Some lawyers intuitively ‘get’ social media platforms like Twitter and Facebook, but more commonly they tell me that they don’t see the point of tweets or Facebook updates, whereas they do see the point of LinkedIn.
 ‘It’s more appropriate for a professional,’ they invariably insist.

 So be it – let’s take those lawyers at their word.
 Let’s look at LinkedIn.

-LinkedIn is the original social network for professionals and with more than 400 million members it’s an incredibly useful tool for reaching out to others and letting them know who you are and what you can do for them.
+As the original social network for professionals and with more than 500 million members, LinkedIn is an incredibly useful tool for reaching out to others and letting them know who you are and what you can do for them.

-And yet, disappointingly, when lawyers say they ‘do’ LinkedIn, for the most part they limit themselves to a profile that lists jobs and education, and accepting requests to ‘connect’.
-They likely check out other lawyers they are going to meet or have just encountered.
+And yet, disappointingly, when lawyers say they ‘do’ LinkedIn, for the most part they limit themselves to a profile that lists jobs and education, and accepting requests to connect.
+They may also check out other lawyers they are going to meet or have just encountered.

 If you want to make the most of your time on LinkedIn – and see real ROI – here are my top tips on how to make it work for you.

-Use LinkedIn to make connections that follow through into meetings ‘in real life’ and save the sales pitch for when you’re face to face.
+Use it to make connections that follow through into meetings in real life or over video calls and save the sales pitch for when you’re face to face.
 If you’re using LinkedIn like a cold caller then you’ll end up on people’s block lists and you’ll do nothing to establish a positive reputation.

 Have a strong profile

-This should be done carefully – no trolling and don’t comment on every single thing – but the result could be that others begin to see that you also have something to offer.
+This should be done carefully – no trolling and don’t comment on every single thing – but the results will be that more people see your activity on the platform.